On 11/2/16, Daniel Fuentes from LTER-Spain inquired via Contact Us:

 Please indicate us which are the next steps to become a member node.

 We have responded with questions (to be noted here with answers) to help evaluate how we might work together.

-#1 Updated by Laura Moyers almost 6 years ago
+#1 Updated by Laura Moyers about 6 years ago

 Meeting 11/18/16 - https://epad.dataone.org/pad/p/LTER-Spain_and_DataONE and email 11/21/16: